roryl/lucee-book/clustering.md

 	this.sessionTimeout = createTimeSpan(0,0,20,0); //Set a default session timeout of 20 minutes
 	this.sessionStorage = "lucee_sessions"; //Set our session storage to the lucee_sessions datasource
+	this.sessionCluster = true; //Set true if more than one Lucee instance connected to the same sessison store

+	function onSessionStart(){
+		session.someData = "My Data";
+	}
 }
 ```
 </noscript>